 How might personal information be used?

-In general, the MDA National Group uses personal information to:
+In general, we use the personal information we collect to:

-- provide assistance and insurance to Members and clients;
+- provide assistance and insurance to Members and Insureds;

-- provide educational material and training to Members and clients;
+- provide educational material and training to Members and Insureds;

-- act on behalf of Members and clients in respect of claims made against them;
+- act on behalf of Members and Insureds in respect of claims made against them;

-- administer government schemes such as the Premium Support Scheme, the Run-Off Cover Scheme and the UMP Support Scheme; and
+- administer government schemes such as the Premium Support Scheme and the Run-Off Cover Scheme; and

 - help manage and enhance our services.